microsoft/ContosoTraders/demo-scripts/devsecops/overview.md

    ![image](media/actions.png)

 2. Select the workflow **contoso-traders-provisioning-deployment**.
-This will the history of workflows execution.
+This will be the history of workflows execution.

     ![image](media/actions1.png)

 3. Select the latest run from the list.
 In Summary, you will see 4 jobs listed.

-   * `provision-infrastructure`: Used for provisioning Azure resources, configure access policies and permissions, seeding initial database.
+   * `provision-infrastructure`: Used for provisioning Azure resources, configuring access policies and permissions, seeding initial database.
    * `deploy-carts-api`: Used to deploy the Carts API in Azure Container Apps.
    * `deploy-products-api`: Used to deploy Products API service in Azure Kubernetes Service.
    * `deploy-ui`: Used to deploy the front end website to Azure App Service.